-I saw this page while I was surfing the Internet for articles that could be added to the SamanthaSmith.info archive.
+I saw this page (link is now dead) while I was surfing the Internet for articles that could be added to the SamanthaSmith.info archive.
 Apparently made by an eighth grade student of a school in Maine as part of their class’ “Famous Mainers” project in 2010, the page made me curious what Samantha would have posted had Facebook existed in the 1980s.
 I believe the student did a good job, but I would like to add to it.
 (Not making a mockup though, leaving that to someone more skillful.)

 Samantha continued to talk about peace and her trip to the Soviet Union in numerous speaking engagements in her country (The Citizen Diplomats chapter earlier linked describes one event) and beyond (in Japan, where she proposed a “granddaughter exchange” by 2001).
 Had Facebook existed, she may have posted about them as well, probably over and over again.
 Then again, she probably would not have.
 By 1985, she was getting weary about it, being quoted in People: